-The hostel provides emergency and medium-stay accommodation for homeless single young people, aged from 16 to 21.
+The hostel provides emergency and medium-stay accommodation for homeless single young people, aged 16 to 21.

-The Roundabout hostel, which has been recently renovated, provides a safe place for 19 young people to stay.
-All bedrooms are single and en-suite, with modern and comfortable furniture.
+It has been recently renovated, provides a safe place for 19 young people to stay.
+All bedrooms are single and en-suite with modern and comfortable furniture.

 For more information about the Roundabout Hostel, contact us on 0114 2589829.